checkout/checkout-shopware6-plugin/README.md

 <p align="center"><img src="https://www.checkout.com/static/img/logos/cko/logos/checkout.svg" width="380"></p>

 > This is a beta version of our shopware6 plugin.
-Please contact us on smb-platforms@checkout.com in case of any issue
+Please contact integration@checkout.com before using

 # Shopware6 Extension

 [Checkout.com](https://www.checkout.com "Checkout.com") is a software platform that has integrated 100% of the value chain to create payment infrastructures that truly make a difference.

 This extension allows shop owners to process online payments (card / alternative payments) using:

 - **Frames.JS** - Payment form embedded within your website
 - **Alternative Payments** - Shoppers can pay using local payment options (Sofort, PayPal, Klarna, Sepa)

 # Installation

 You can find a full installation guide [here](https://github.com/checkout/checkout-shopware6-plugin/wiki/Installation)

 <br/><strong>ATTENTION: this repo is set up for an installation through composer.
 If you want to use the upload plugin feature on your shopware6 admin interface to install the module, please [follow this link](https://github.com/checkout/checkout-shopware6-plugin/releases) and click on "cko-shopware6-store-plugin.zip" from the latest release to download the plugin.</strong>

 # Initial Setup

 If you do not have an account yet, simply go to [checkout.com](https://checkout.com/) and hit the "Get Test Account" button.

 # Going LIVE

 # Reference